kathrinlin/customizing-aspnetcore-book/manuscript/08-modelbinders.md

 While playing around with the `ModelBinderProvider` Steve describes in his blog, I stumbled upon `InputFormatters`.
 Would this actually be the right way to transform CSV input into objects?
 I definitely need to learn some more details about the `InputFormatters`and will use this as 12th topic of this series.

-Please follow the [introduction post of this series]({% post_url customizing-aspnetcore-series.md %}) to find additional customizing topics I will write about.

-In the next chapterI will show you what you can do with ActionFilters.
+In the next chapterI will show you what you can do with **ActionFilters**.